User Personalization Architecture

 - Archiving - Stores the archive data from the Daily and Demand archiving SQL Agent jobs in two tables relating to Application Profile and Application Data archives.

 Auditing - Used to setup and configure the auditing events that are raised internally and control what and to where, events are raised.
 From this, the required alerts and reports are generated by the Management Center.

 See the Management Center help for further information.

 - Managed Application Settings - Contains details of all registry and folder include and exclude paths for each application and application group.

 - General Settings - Contains system and user defined global properties for key and value pairing including console version, timeouts and archiving information.
 Installation information including an upgrade history and is maintained by the Ivanti Server Configuration Portal.

 SQL Server AlwaysOn and Mirroring

-SQL Server AlwaysOn is the preferred SQL Server technology to support High Availability/Disaster Recovery scenarios and User Workspace Manager 10.x servers have been optimized to support this technology.
+SQL Server AlwaysOn is the preferred SQL Server technology to support High Availability/Disaster Recovery scenarios and User Workspace Manager 10.x servers support this technology.

 It is now possible to deploy the Personalization database as an Azure SQL database.
 Previously it was necessary to have an Azure virtual machine running Microsoft SQL server.
 This new feature means that you no longer need to use virtual machines to manage your SQL database in Azure.
 The steps required to prepare, configure and deploy a new or existing database into Azure are described in the following Ivanti Community document: DOC-73044